FarmBera/discord-bot-ordis/README.md

 ## Copyright

-© 2025 FarmBera.
-All rights reserved.
+© 2025.
+FarmBera All rights reserved.

-This repository is publicly viewable for reference purposes only.
+- FarmBera holds the copyright to the source code and original content of the "오디스 (Ordis)" bot.
-You may not copy, modify, distribute, or use any part of this code without prior written permission from the author.
+- Warframe and related logos, images, game data, and proper nouns are the property of Digital Extremes Ltd., and all rights to such content are reserved by Digital Extremes Ltd.

-Warframe and related content are trademarks of Digital Extremes Ltd.
+- The '오디스 (Ordis)' bot is a fan-made bot and is not affiliated with, endorsed by, sponsored by, or officially approved by Digital Extremes Ltd.